 Examples of Change Concepts

-For more detailed information on specific change concepts, see Using Change Concepts for Improvement and the Changes section in the Knowledge Center.
+For more detailed information on specific change concepts, see Using Change Concepts for Improvement and the Changes section.

 See also: Testing Changes, Implementing Changes, Spreading Changes.